Jedway/jed-nca/README.md

 # Jed-NCA: Jed's Number Classification API
-▶️ This API classifies a given number and returns its mathematical properties along with a fun fact ▶️ This API is written in Go
+▶️ This API classifies a given number and returns its mathematical properties along with a fun fact <br>
+▶️ This API is written in Go

 ## Setup Instructions